How Sugar Affects Your Skin: 5 Hidden Ways Sugar Causes Acne, Wrinkles and Aging

 Artificial sweeteners, like aspartame, saccharin, Stevia, and Sucralose cause blood sugar spikes, raise insulin levels, alter the balance of your gut bacteria causing digestive problems by fueling the growth of bad bacteria, yeast and candida.
 Excess sugars consumption natural and artificial cause hormone disruption and inflammation breaking down collagen and elastin, contributing to hyperpigmentation, acne, rosacea and eczema.

-What Is Glycation And How Does It Affect Your Skin?
+What Is Glycation And How Does sugar Affect Your Skin?

 Glycation is a natural but damaging process that occurs when sugar molecules, like glucose and fructose bind to proteins in the skin – particularly collagen and elastin.
 These proteins are responsible for keeping your skin firm, smooth and elastic.
 When sugars bind to them, they form Advanced Glycation End Products (AGE’s), which negatively affect the skin’s structure and function.
 Here’s how glycation affects your skin and how to minimize its impact.